x81k25/ADSB_classification/docs/readme.md

 - conclusions drawn from analysis
 - some cool visualizations

+Note: You might notice it looks like some of the plots are printed twice in plotly.
+This is for compatibility reasons.
+Dynamic plotly plots are rendered for use with appropriate notebook environment.
+Static plots are printed to for support on Github Pages for examples.
+In some environments you will see both plots, just choose to look at the version you like better!

 ### scripts

 Here is where the vast majority of the code for this projects lives.
 If you really want to recreate all the steps I did with the full data set, everything you need is in here.
 Several steps will need to be conducted before the scripts can be initiated.